-So, with the onset of new payment mediums, advancing technology and payment innovation, overseas invoicing strategies include more agile and flexible options:
+So, with the onset of new payment mediums, advancing technology, and payment innovation, overseas invoicing strategies include more agile and flexible options:

 This option further empowers businesses to decide if they want to convert their foreign currency.
 If the business decides to send an outgoing international payment in the same currency, they can do so without having to reconvert funds.
-This would eliminate the requirement of converting incoming payments into your local currency, then reconverting the funds back to the foreign currency to affect a payment.
+This would eliminate the requirement of converting incoming payments into your local currency, then reconverting the funds back to the foreign currency to affect payment.

-Foreign exchange and global payment solution providers are a great option for businesses that have international clients.
+Foreign exchange and global payment solution providers are a great options for businesses that have international clients.
 They typically work with over 120 different currencies in virtually every country in the world.
 They also do not charge additional transaction fees and provide currency exchange rates that banks cannot match.